6r1d/IDFB/README.md

 # Managing the Running Bot

 It is possible to change the configuration of a running bot instance without directly modifying the `config.json` configuration file.
-To do so, you can use the following commands:
+To do so, you can use the following commands in the Telegram chat with the bot:

-- `/register_group` — registers a new Telegram group that the collected feedback entries are sent to.\
+- `/register_group` — changes the Telegram group that the collected feedback entries are sent to; must be sent as text message to the specific group you want to register, and the bot must already be added to the group.
-  > **Example**: `/register_group <TELEGRAM_GROUP_ID>`
+  > **Example**: `/register_group`

 - `/change_repository` — changes the GitHub repository that the approved feedback entries are forwarded to.\
   > **Example**: `/change_repository <USERNAME>/<REPOSITORY_NAME>`